ethereum-optimism/optimism/go/gas-oracle/README.md

    0.0.0-1.10.4-stable

 DESCRIPTION:
-   Configure with a private key and an Optimistic Ethereum HTTP endpoint to send transactions that update the L2 gas price.
+   Configure with a private key and an Optimism HTTP endpoint to send transactions that update the L2 gas price.

 COMMANDS:
      help, h  Shows a list of commands or help for one command